chapel-lang/chapel/doc/rst/language/spec/modules.rst

 definitions of the same symbol.

-Making a use ``public`` additionally causes its symbols to be visible as though they were defined in the scope with the import, a strategy which will be referred to as `re-exporting`.
+Making a use ``public`` additionally causes its symbols to be visible as though they were defined in the scope with the import.
+This strategy is called `re-exporting`.
 However, symbols with the same name in the scope with the use will still take precedence.
-If module A uses module B, and module B contains a public use of module C, then C will be visible to A as though it was a submodule of B, and its symbols can also be treated as though they were defined within B.  This means that A could contain mentions like ``B.C.cSymbol`` if cSymbol was a symbol defined in C, regardless of if C was actually a submodule of B.  This also means that A could contain mentions like ``B.cSymbol`` which would access C's cSymbol, assuming these symbols were not shadowed by symbols with the same name in B.  Conversely, if B's use of C is ``private`` then A will not be able to see C's symbols due to that ``use``.
+If module A uses module B, and module B contains a public use of module C, then C will be visible to A as though it was a submodule of B, and its symbols can also be treated as though they were defined within B.
+This means that A could contain mentions like ``B.C.cSymbol`` if cSymbol was a symbol defined in C, regardless of if C was actually a submodule of B.  This also means that A could contain mentions like ``B.cSymbol`` which would access C's cSymbol, assuming these symbols were not shadowed by symbols with the same name in B.  Conversely, if B's use of C is ``private`` then A will not be able to see C's symbols due to that ``use``.

 This notion of re-exporting extends to the case in which a scope uses multiple modules.
 For example, if a module A uses a module B, and module B contains a